ethereum/execution-apis/src/engine/specification.md

 * `eth_sendRawTransaction`
 * `eth_syncing`

-Specification of these methods may be found in [`eth`](https://github.com/ethereum/execution-apis/tree/main/src/eth) folder of this repository.
+These methods are described in [Ethereum JSON-RPC Specification][json-rpc-spec].

 ## Versioning